apify/actor-legacy-phantomjs-crawler/README.md

 ## Page function

-A user-provided JavaScript function that is executed in the context of every page loaded by the crawler.
+The **Page function** (`pageFunction`) field contains a user-provided JavaScript function that is executed in the context of every web page loaded by the crawler.
 Page function is typically used to extract some data from the page, but it can also be used to perform some non-trivial operation on the page, e.g. handle AJAX-based pagination.

 <b>IMPORTANT:</b> This actor is using <a href="http://phantomjs.org/" target="_blank" rel="noopener">PhantomJS</a>
-headless web-browser, which only supports JavaScript ES5.1 standard (read more in a <a href="https://ariya.io/2014/08/phantomjs-2-and-javascript-goodies" target="_blank" rel="noopener">blog post about PhantomJS 2.0</a>).
+headless web browser, which only supports JavaScript ES5.1 standard (read more in a <a href="https://ariya.io/2014/08/phantomjs-2-and-javascript-goodies" target="_blank" rel="noopener">blog post about PhantomJS 2.0</a>).

 The basic page function with no effect has the following signature: